aws-solutions-library-samples/fraud-detection-using-machine-learning/README.md

   * `notebooks/`
     * `src`
       * `package`
-        * `config.py`: Read in the environment variables set by cloudformation stack creation
+        * `config.py`: Read in the environment variables set during the Amazon CloudFormation stack creation
         * `generate_endpoint_traffic.py`: Custom script to show how to send transaction traffic to REST API for inference
         * `util.py`: Helper function and utilities
     * `sagemaker_fraud_detection.ipynb`: Orchestrates the solution.
 Trains the models and deploys the trained model
+    * `endpoint_demo.ipynb`: A small notebook that demonstrates how one can use the solution's endpoint to make prediction.
+  * `scripts/`
+    * `set_kernelspec.py`: Used to update the kernelspec name at deployment.
-  * `setup/`
+  * `test/`
-    * `on-start.sh`: Bash script to setup sagemaker notebook environment with necessary dependencies
+    * Files that are used to automatically test the solution

 ## License